 Our school banking provider is the Hume Bank.
 A ‘Clancy Koala’ Junior Savers’ Club envelope is available at both campus offices.
 To join, simply complete the Permission Note/Application for an account and return it to the Front Office.
 There is no need to send any money with the application forms.
 School banking encourages young students to save.
 The College also benefits from school banking with Hume Bank paying a commission of $2.00 for each account that is opened.

 In New South Wales, students in years K-2 are eligible for free bus travel from their place of residence.
 Students in years 3-6 who live further than 1.6km’s straight line (2.3km walk) are eligible for free bus travel from their place of residence.
 Students in years 7-12 who live further than 2km’s straight line (2.9km walk) are eligible for free bus travel from their place of residence.
-An information pamphlet can be collected from the Front Office.
 Applications for free school travel in rural and residential NSW will need to be completed online.

-Families who reside in Victoria, please contact our Front Office for information on Victorian busses.
+Families who reside in Victoria, please contact our Front Office for information on Victorian buses.